When we last visited our hero, NO, he was springing forth from Beet Juice, L-arginine, and Citrulline.

 Well, after a bit of research, we can find our hero almost everywhere, just waiting to take on heart disease and strokes, though, because of a perspicacious (love that word) reader who sent us a bit of info we’d missed, there can be a downside.
 You’ll see this at the end of the article.

-First, we’ll touch on what NO does and how it is produce.
+First, we’ll touch on what NO does and how it is produced.
 Okay?

 Nitric Oxide, or NO, is a “gaseous signaling molecule” in the lining (endothelium) of our arteries.
 Signaling is part of communication.
 Every system in our body works best when there is communication, and events are all perfectly orchestrated through this communication.
 When there’s a break in communication, say a necessary chemical is missing, a signaling molecule will communicate to all systems to get to work and either find this missing chemical or manufacture it.

-What we focused on previously in our article, Hypertension Update (published June of 2015) was how NO helps prevent strokes and normalizes blood pressure, though for us doddering old men, it has a sizable part in helping erectile dysfunction.
+What we focused on previously in our article, Hypertension Update (published June of 2015, and even updated since), was how NO helps prevent strokes and normalizes blood pressure, though for us doddering old men, it has a sizable part in helping erectile dysfunction.

 It’s the NO’s cardioprotective function we are most interested in for this discussion, but first here’s a little fun fact for you: NO was used in medicine more than 100 years before it was actually discovered.